Homemade Crock-Pot Apple Cider

 - 6 quart slow cooker (reduce the amounts for a smaller cooker)

-- 8-10 medium size sweet apples (I like McIntosh, Empire, Golden Delicious, Pink Lady, and Braeburn, do NOT use Red Delicious apples)
+- 8-10 medium sized apples (I like McIntosh, Golden Delicious, Pink Lady, Honeycrisp, and Braeburn.
+Do not use Red Delicious.
+Use a few Granny Smith if you enjoy a slightly tart flavor.)

 - 1 orange

-- sweetener of choice, up to 1 cup (granulated sugar, brown sugar, honey, maple syrup, or combo)
+- 1 cup sweetener (granulated sugar, brown sugar, honey, maple syrup, or a combo *see note below about sugars)

 Instructions

-- Fill the slow cooker with enough water to cover all of the apples.
-It should fill it pretty much to the brim of the pot.
+- Fill the slow cooker with enough water to reach the bottom of the top layer of apples.
+It should be pretty close to the top of the slow cooker.

 Notes